telit/IoT-AppZone-AZX/README.md

 perform the steps of the above scripts.
 The process is simple but you need to make sure you include and compile all necessary files.

-Steps to manually at a library in your project:
+Steps to manually add a library in your project:

 1. Create a `libs` folder so you can place the files.
 This is optional since you can place them anywhere you want.
 The important is to link them correctly.